 Interestingly years back I had an album of pictures on Facebook called ‘Where one finds oneself’ it wasn’t anything special or profound just moments where I had accidentally caught myself or found myself in an image that I hadn’t realised.
 It was just fun to share.
 Funny how innocent or small almost seemingly insignificant moments are the unconscious seeds of future actions.
 Here are some small examples of this album so as to give a hint as to the direction of this first official step:

 Of course I will be looking more widely noticing small moments that evidence our existence.
 Where we may be in a moment or where we once were.
 Exploring where we may leave evidence of our life stories.
 Markers of life, of growth, our personal truths and what may be left to tell others of our existence when we are no longer here (if at all).
+This will take a bit of time as I’m currently struggling with post viral fatigue and I have my clear days and my not so clear confused and exhausted days so hopefully you can all bare with me.

 During my growing older exhibition I was particularly touched by one woman whom explained that she was wearing her mother’s gloves.
 The gloves were delicate and made with tight leather which had moulded to the shape of her mothers hands.
 This is how she felt she could stay connected and described the feeling when she put them on as if she and her mother were holding hands.
 These gloves were markers, evidence of her mother’s life.